Wh1t3Rh1n0/ssh-phone-home/README.md

 This script will make the following changes to your C&C machine:

-* Create the non-root user "drone", that the drone will connect as.
+* Create the non-root user "dropbox", that the drop box will connect as.
-* Import drone's public SSH key for SSH login without a password.
+* Import drop box's public SSH key for SSH login without a password.
 * Configure SSH to run on port 443 as well as the default port 22.